 Green School Bali, Banjar Saren, Jalan Raya Sibang Kaja Abiansemal, Badung 80352, Bali, +62 361 469875?, www.greenschool.org

-With a land area of 5,000 sqm, the campus is seven times the size of an average childcare centre, making it the largest childcare centre in Singapore with floor space per child more than double that of an average child care centre.
-Not only is it large, but it is based on a green building design concept with natural ventilation, roof garden, and five dedicated pods for water play, sand play and construction, performing art and a food atelier.
+With a land area of 5,000 sqm, the campus is seven times the size of an average childcare center, making it the largest childcare center in Singapore with floor space per child more than double that of an average child care center.
+Not only is it large, but it is based on a green building design concept with natural ventilation, a roof garden, and five dedicated pods for water play, sand play and construction, performing art, and a food atelier.

 E-Bridge, 78 Edgedale Plains, Singapore, http://www.e-bridge.edu.sg/